sandervandevelde/iot-workshop/NodeJsToIotHub.md

   }
 }
 ```

-8. Save the script and close the file.
+8. `Save` the script and close the file.
-9. In the Node.JS console window, enter the following command to run the script:
+9. In the Node.JS console window, `enter` the following command to run the script:

 ```javascript
 node createdeviceid.js
 ```

-10. Verify that the script registers a device with the ID MachineCyclesNodeJs.
+10. `Verify` that the script registers a device with the ID MachineCyclesNodeJs.
-11. In the Azure portal, on the blade for your IoT Hub, click the Overview tab and then at the top of the blade, click Devices and verify that MachineCyclesNodeJs is listed.
+11. In the Azure portal, on the blade for your IoT Hub, `click` the Overview tab.
+12. then at the top of the blade, `click` Devices and verify that MachineCyclesNodeJs is listed.
-11. Click MachineCyclesNodeJs and view the device-specific keys and connection strings that have been generated.
-Then copy the connection string-primary key for MachineCyclesNodeJs to the clipboard.
+13. `Click` MachineCyclesNodeJs and view the device-specific keys and connection strings that have been generated.
+14. Then `copy` the connection string-primary key for MachineCyclesNodeJs to the clipboard.
 You will use this in the next exercise.

+We have created a registration for a device simulation.
+Now let's build the actual device simulation.

 ## Creating a new NodeJs App